Sunday, March 31, 2019

 Leech's Author's Note at the back of the novel is detailed, offering some supplementary information on several historical aspects of her story including the Women's Timber Corps, the NOFU, Pathe News, some information about the Halifax 100 - a group of Canadian soldiers who were at Dunkirk, and the evacuation of Dunkirk.
 Leech notes that "As a historical novelist, I place my fictional characters in a world of historical fact.
 My stories are not so much what did happen but what could have happened in a particular time and place."
 This does seem to be the author's intent in including a lesbian relationship in the novel.
 While it's obvious that same sex relationships have existed throughout history, they were not openly tolerated and for centuries were outlawed.
 In 1940's Scotland, such relationships were illegal and attitudes like Maisie's were likely not the norm.
 In this regard, In Another Time presents a perspective that is revisionist and influenced by our post-modern world.

 Maisie is a solid lead character, showing determination, grit, and courage.
 She stands up to her parents who want her to remain at home, to Violet Dunlavy who bullies the other lumberjills and to John Lindsay whose self-pity and inner struggles to overcome his guilt threaten to overwhelm Maisie.
-John Lindsay is a character filled with conflict: he has guilt over surviving Dunkirk, struggles to live up to his uncle, John McCrae - the legendary poet and physician-surgeon's reputation.
+John Lindsay is a character filled with conflict: he has guilt over surviving Dunkirk, and struggles to live up to his uncle, John McCrae - the legendary poet and physician-surgeon's reputation.
 He must deal with both being an amputee and suffering from post-traumatic stress, all the while working as a lumberjack - a feat that would seem very difficult indeed given the state of prosthetics in the 1940's.
 In true romantic novel fashion, John, who finds he can't live without Maisie, ends up getting himself well enough to propose to Maisie and they return to Canada to live happily ever after.
-Given all of John's deep-rooted problems, it's not very realistic, but the Harlequin romance - like formula works.
+Given all of John's deep-rooted problems, it seems not very realistic, but many battle weary soldiers managed to live a good life in the post-war years.
+In the this way, In Another Time ends on a hopeful note.

 In Another Time is a story about friendship, loss, redemption and first love.
 Author Caroline Leech is the author of another historical fiction novel, Wait For Me.